Data Brief: GLP-1 Prescriptions for Weight Loss over Time, 2018-2023

 Introduction

-GLP-1 (Glucagon-like peptide-1) drugs have been around for many years but have recently grown in popularity among diabetes and obesity patients.
+GLP-1 (Glucagon-like peptide-1) drugs have been around for many years but have recently grown in popularity.
 GLP-1s are injectable medications that work by increasing insulin production and delaying digestion to control hunger.
-For diabetic patients this therapeutic class helps control blood glucose levels and can be used in combination with other common diabetic drugs such as insulin and metformin.
+For diabetic patients this therapeutic class helps control blood glucose levels and can be used in combination with other common diabetic drugs such as insulin and oral medication metformin.
 For obesity and weight loss patients, the delayed digestion and feeling of fullness promotes weight loss.1

 GLP-1s have been part of diabetic treatment plans since 2005.
-In 2014, the FDA approved the first GLP-1 for weight loss.
-While GLP-1 use has been shown to lead to meaningful weight loss and to greatly reduce the likelihood of conditions and complications associated with obesity, such as cardiovascular disease, the costs of these drugs are prohibitive.
-Reducing the costs of GLP-1s for weight loss is essential for maintaining equitable access for all Californians4, 5.
+In 2014, the U.S. Food and Drug Administration approved the first GLP-1 for weight loss.
+GLP-1 use has been shown to lead to meaningful weight loss and to greatly reduce the likelihood of conditions and complications associated with obesity, such as cardiovascular disease, and some GLP-1s have also been associated with other desirable health outcomes, such as decreased risk of depression or anxiety.
+However, GLP-1 drugs are costly.
+Research on disparities in the use of GLP-1s has shown that these are linked to income, race, and ethnicity, raising concerns that high costs limit access to GLP-1s for certain vulnerable populations.2,3,4,5

 The analyses for this report were conducted using data from California’s Healthcare Payments Data (HPD) Program.
 HPD is California’s All Payer Claims Database or APCD; it is a research database comprised of healthcare administrative data: claims and encounters generated by transactions among payers and providers on behalf of insured individuals.
-For additional information about the HPD Program, including details on data sources, populations included, and data elements available, see HPD Public Reporting FAQHPD Resources and Technical Notes.
+For additional information about the HPD Program, including details on data sources, populations included, and data elements available, see HPD Public Reporting FAQ, HPD Resources, and the HPD Snapshot (and its Technical Note).

 The following visualizations present data from retail pharmaceutical claims paid by Medi-Cal or commercial plans.
-The analyses of total costs and out-of-pocket costs do not include rebates, coupons, or other discounts (see the Notes and Glossary sections for definitions and more details).
+The total costs reported do not reflect rebates, coupons, or other discounts, as these are not reported to HCAI (see the Notes sections below for definitions and more details).
+Cost per member is based on the total (paid cost + out-of-pocket cost) divided by total number of members for each county.
+To increase the likelihood that all GLP-1 prescriptions were for weight loss, those that were prescribed to individuals with diabetes were removed.

 Key Findings

-• The statewide cost per member was $5,329.
-The county with the lowest per-member cost was Lassen with $3,051 per member while the county with the highest per-member cost was Mendocino with $5,906 per member.
+- The statewide average yearly cost per member receiving a GLP-1 prescription for weight loss was $5,329 in 2023.
+The county with the lowest per-member yearly cost was Lassen with an average of $3,051 per member while the county with the highest per-member yearly cost was Mendocino with an average of $5,906.

 Notes: